vidit23/vidit23.github.io/content/project/AppEase/index.md

  We made a Kafka consumer in Python which runs on the server and constantly reads messages from the queue and writes it to the SQLite DB. [[code]](https://github.com/vidit23/AppEase/blob/main/kafkaConsumer.py).
 We then extended the platform to help show users a graph of their activity and heart-rate which can help doctors monitor their patients.

  Finally, we built in a notification system that would detect anomalies in user behavior using the acquired user information, current heart-rate, and activity data which urged users to play our designed games or listen to calming music within the app to distract them.
+It also urges them to call help if needed.

+ This was an amazing learning experience and my first project building a Mobile Application.